ayush220/EEE-management/README.md

 # EEE-management
-To create a management system for EEE department of coleg
+To create a management system for EEE department of college